pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/split-temporary-variable.md

 Set step 1

-#|en| Let's look at <i>Split Temporary Variable</i> using a small method, which calculates the movement of a ball in space as a function of time and the forces acting on it.
+#|en| Let's look at *Split Temporary Variable*  using a small method, which calculates the movement of a ball in space as a function of time and the forces acting on it.

 Select "|||acc||| ="

-#|en|^ Notably for our example, the <code>acc</code> variable is set in it twice.
+#|en|^ Notably for our example, the `acc` variable is set in it twice.